sundarram1608/Google-Review-Analytics/README.md

 ### Architecture:
 ![Alt text](process.jpg)

+>> Web Scraping
+>> Leveraging LLM for extracting information
+>> Structuring the LLM response
+>> App development for Visualization

 ### Dataset: <br>
 The dataset is derived from Google Maps reviews that is available open source on maps.google.com.<br>
 I have considered certain top jewellery brands from USA & GCC market for my analysis.
-The data is web scraped using a
+The data is web scraped using Google Maps Reviews Scraper created by Compass and maintained by Apify.
+**This data is opensource and publicly available**